hello-robot/stretch_tutorials/ros1/follow_joint_trajectory.md

     stow_point.time_from_start = rospy.Duration(0.000)
     stow_point.positions = [0.2, 0.0, 3.4]
 ```

 The `issue_stow_command()` is the name of the function that will stow Stretch's arm.
 Within the function, we set *stow_point* as a `JointTrajectoryPoint`and provide desired positions (in meters).
 These are the positions of the lift, wrist extension, and yaw of the wrist, respectively.
-These are defined in the next set of the code.
+These are defined next.

 ```python
     trajectory_goal = FollowJointTrajectoryGoal()